Tag Archives: Apple

 Scammers have 2 clever new ways to install malicious apps on iOS devices

 reader comments 20 with 20 posters participating Share this story Scammers pushing iOS malware are stepping up their game by abusing two legitimate Apple features to bypass App Store vetting requirements and trick people into installing malicious apps.
-Apple has long required that apps pass a security review and be admitted to the App Store… Read More »
+Apple has long required that apps pass a security review and be admitted to the App Store… Read More: Scammers have 2 clever new ways to install malicious apps… »

 Safari and iOS users: Your browsing activity is being leaked in real time

 Getty Images reader comments 58 with 41 posters participating Share this story For the past four months, Apple’s iOS and iPadOS devices and Safari browser have violated one of the Internet’s most sacrosanct security policies.
 The violation results from a bug that leaks user identities and browsing activity in real time.
-The same-origin policy is… Read More »
+The same-origin policy is… Read More: Safari and iOS users: Your browsing activity is being leaked… »